- As low as $325/Night

 - Private vacation home

-Welcome to our striking freshly remodeled 2 bed/1 bath home in Charleston, South Carolina!
-Located in a peaceful West Ashley neighborhood with a completely fenced 1/2 acre yard, this enchanting home offers a serene getaway while providing simple access to all the attractions this historic city has to offer!
+Welcome to our gorgeous newly remodeled 2 bed/1 bath home in Charleston, South Carolina!
+Located in a peaceful West Ashley neighborhood with a entirely fenced 1/2 acre yard, this enchanting home offers a serene getaway while providing painless access to all the attractions this historic city has to offer!

 Conveniently located, this home is just a 15-min. drive from the captivating historic downtown Charleston.
 Immerse yourself in the rich history, walk along cobblestone streets, and discover the vibrant local culture.
 Within a short drive, you can also visit the beautiful historic Charleston Gardens, where you'll be surrounded by striking landscapes and blooming flora.